Royal Pavilion Theatre

 Taken over by the Classic Cinemas chain in the late-1970’s, it was programmed with repertory films.
 This closed in 1983, and the building remained closed in 1984.

 It re-opened as a live theatre, with productions of ‘girly’ shows & ‘drag’ shows.
-Retuning brifly to cinema use in 1990, in 1993, it reverted back to live theatre use.
+Returning briefly to cinema use in 1990, in 1993, it reverted back to live theatre use.
 In recent years it has become Scots Karaoke Bar.
+In 2020 it became a Beatles museum named Yellow Submarine.